Aiguille du Midi

-The Aiguille du Midi (/fr/, "Southern Needle") is a 3,842 m mountain in the Mont Blanc massif within the French Alps.
+The Aiguille du Midi (/fr/, "Needle of the Mid-day") is a 3,842 m mountain in the Mont Blanc massif within the French Alps.
 It is a popular tourist destination and can be directly accessed by cable car from Chamonix that takes visitors close to Mont Blanc.

 Cable car

-The idea for a cable car to the summit, the Téléphérique de l'Aiguille du Midi, was originally proposed around 1909, but did not come into operation until 1955 when it held the title of the world's highest cable car for about two decades.
+The idea for a cable car to the summit, the Téléphérique de l'Aiguille du Midi, was originally proposed around 1909, but did not come into operation until 1955, when it held the title of the world's highest cable car for about two decades.
 It still holds the record as the highest vertical ascent cable car in the world, from 1,035 to 3,842 m.
 There are two sections: from Chamonix to Plan de l'Aiguille at 2,317 m and then directly, without any support pillar, to the upper station at 3,777 m (the building contains an elevator to the summit).

 The span of the second section is 2,867 m measured directly, but only 2,500 m measured horizontally.
-Thus it remains the second longest span width, measured directly.
+Thus, it remains the second longest span width, measured directly.
 The cable car travels from Chamonix to the top of the Aiguille du Midi – an altitude gain of over 2,800 m – in 20 minutes, costing around €75 for an adult ticket from Chamonix and back.

 There is access by cable car to a nearby peak on the Italian side, called Skyway Monte Bianco, with a vertical lift of 2,166 m, and a cable car from that peak to Aiguille du Midi.
 This is only open in the summer.

 Summit

-At the mountain's summit there is a panoramic viewing platform, a snack bar, a café, a restaurant, and a gift shop.
+At the mountain's summit, there is a panoramic viewing platform, a snack bar, a café, a restaurant, and a gift shop.
 Even in summer, temperatures in the open viewing areas can fall to -10 °C, and visitors require both warm clothing and protection from very bright sunlight.
 Because of the danger, tourists are unable to leave the visitor facilities on the Midi's summit.
 However, mountaineers and skiers can pass through a tunnel to reach the steep and extremely exposed ice ridge to descend to the glacier below.

 In December 2013, a glass skywalk called "Step into the Void" opened at the top of the Aiguille du Midi peak.
 The view is 1,035 m straight down, and one can see Mont Blanc to the south.
 A further tourist attraction called "Le Tube" opened in 2016.
 It consists of an enclosed tubular walkway that completely circles the summit.

 During summer months only, the Vallée Blanche Cable Car crosses "peak-to-peak" from Aiguille du Midi to Pointe Helbronner (3,462 m) at the Italian side of the Mont Blanc Massif.
 Pointe Helbronner is served by another cable car, Skyway Monte Bianco, to Entrèves, near the Italian town of Courmayeur in the Aosta Valley.
 This makes it possible to travel "by air" from Chamonix, France to Courmayeur, Italy - a route normally traversed by the highway running through the Mont Blanc Tunnel.